-To build for the future for both today and tomorrow and create programs, opportunities and skills desirable in achieving the maximum in education is our key objective.
+To build for both today and tomorrow and create programs, opportunities and skills desirable in achieving the maximum in education is our key objective.

 The rewards for involvement encompass the feeling of accomplishment along with exposure of meeting new and interesting people and appreciation for the time and talents of other individuals as well as your own.